stitchdata/docs/_destinations/amazon-s3/setup/connecting-amazon-s3.md

           5. After the file has been uploaded to the bucket, switch back to where you have Stitch open.
           6. Click **Check and Save** to save and test the connection to {{ destination.display_name }}.

+          {% capture challenge-file-notice %}
-          {% include important.html type="single-line" content="The challenge file must remain in the bucket even after the initial setup is completed.
-Removing this file will connection and loading interruptions." %}
+          The challenge file must remain in the bucket even after the initial setup.
+If the file isn't created, or is removed at any point after the setup, you'll receive this error: `An error occurred (404) when calling the HeadObject operation: Not Found`

+          For troubleshooting, refer to the [Destination Connection Errors guide]({{ link.troubleshooting.dw-connection-errors | prepend: site.baseurl }}).
+          {% endcapture %}

+          {% include important.html first-line="The challenge file must remain in your S3 bucket" content=challenge-file-notice %}
 ---